 When it comes to lawn mowers, there are two different types of engines: 2-stroke and 4-stroke.
 While both types of engines serve the same purpose, they operate in different ways.
 A 2-stroke engine is a simpler design that uses a piston to compress a mixture of fuel and air.

-This mixture is then ignited, causing the piston to push down on a crankshaft, which turns the wheels of the lawn mower.
+This mixture is then ignited, causing the piston to push down on a crankshaft, which turns the lawn mower’s wheels.
 A 4-stroke engine is more complex, but it is also more efficient.
 It uses four strokes—intake, compression, combustion, and exhaust—to turn the crankshaft.
 The result is a lawn mower that is more powerful and efficient than a 2-stroke model.
 When choosing a lawn mower, it is important to understand the difference between these two types of engines.

 The Difference Between Mixed Oil and Regular Oil